 Brand Super Admins can grant access to Studio by modifying the role assigned to the users in their community.

-Advanced Permissions, which are only available in the new version of Studio, include both a set of standard system roles and the ability to make custom roles.
+Once your community updates to the new Studio and updates from Classic Roles to Advanced Permissions, you will be able to utilize a set of standard system roles and have the ability to create custom roles.
 We believe that the majority of your users should fit within a system role, but for exceptions, you can always create a custom role.

 When upgrading from Classic Roles to Advanced Permissions, the roles do not correspond directly to each other because the two systems organize access in different ways.
 Below, we have outlined the closest comparison as a starting point for considering whether your current users can be mapped to one of the Advanced Permission system roles.
 Again, if the system roles do not fit your needs then you can explore custom roles as well.